-- All guidelines recommend as a first choice an oxytocin prophylactic bolus in case of vaginal delivery: - Mathematical They disagree as to the route of administration.
-Currently, the available evidence recommends the intramuscular route. - Market They disagree as to the dose, ranging from 3 to 10 UI. - Some PCGs recommend a perfusion of oxytocin after the bolus, although they disagree on the dose. - German, Canadian, and Australian PCGs suggest using carbetocin as an alternative uterotonic prophylaxis to oxytocin, in case of C-section. - French and German PCGs do not recommend performing controlled cord traction. - Only half of PCGs mention manual extraction of the placenta, and they recommend it 30 to 60 minutes after delivery.
+- All guidelines recommend as a first choice an oxytocin prophylactic bolus in case of vaginal delivery: - They disagree as to the route of administration.
+Currently, the available evidence recommends the intramuscular route. - More than the dose, ranging from 3 to 10 UI. - Some PCGs recommend a perfusion of oxytocin after the bolus, although they disagree on the dose. - German, Canadian, and Australian PCGs suggest using carbetocin as an alternative uterotonic prophylaxis to oxytocin, in case of C-section. - French and German PCGs do not recommend performing controlled cord traction. - Only half of PCGs mention manual extraction of the placenta, and they recommend it 30 to 60 minutes after delivery.